Assessing the overall and partial causal well-specification of nonlinear additive noise models: Causal well-specification in population

-We are interested in the situation where one variable with index in $\left\{1,\ldots,q\right\}$ is the target, some of the variables are observed (potential) predictors and the rest are unobserved (potential) predictors.
-Let $Y$, $M$ and $N$ be the indices representing these subsets and define
+We are interested in the situation where one variable with index in $\left\{1,\ldots,q\right\}$ is the target, some of the variables are observed (potential) predictors and the rest are unobserved or ignored (potential) predictors.
+Let $Y$, $M$ (\textbf{m}easured) and $N$ (\textbf{n}ot measured) be a partition of $\left\{1,\ldots,q\right\}$ that represent these subsets, and define the corresponding random variables and vectors